cgrates/cgrates/docs/diamagent.rst

 		Build a CDR out of the request on CGRateS side.
 Can be used simultaneously with other flags (except *\*dry_run)

-field **path**
+path
-	Specifies the path where the value will be written.
+	Defined within field, specifies the path where the value will be written.
 Possible values:

 	* **\*cgreq**
 		Write the value in the request object which will be sent to CGRateS side.